 Foo <?php $string = " Hello World "; ?> Bar <?php echo $string;

 Next, it’s time to completely smash the myths.

 - False – PHP scripts MUST start with

 - False – PHP scripts can only have one pair of

 I am going to repeat it.
 Whatever is enclosed within

 <?php ?> will be processed as PHP code, and whatever is outside will output as it is.
 This snippet will output

 P.S.
 It is all right to omit the closing

 ?> for the last

-<?php, when you have nothing to output below.
+<?php, when you have nothing more to process or output below.